Industry Knowledge

 Tan 499 is lighter, with a more sandy hue, making it ideal for blending into desert environments.

-Coyote Brown, by contrast, is darker, with a more earth-toned appearance.
-This gives it a broader range of use, as it can blend into various terrains, including deserts, forests, and even some urban settings.
+This gives it a broader range of use, as it can blend into different terrains, including deserts, forests, and even some urban settings.

 2. Camouflage Effectiveness